Lisa Smith and her daughter ‘on flight back to Ireland’

 The Dundalk native and former Defence Forces member had been awaiting deportation in Turkey along with other supporters of the terrorist group who were captured by Turkish forces in Syria.

-Ms Smith and her daughter are on a Turkish Airlines flight that departed Istanbul at around 6am Irish time and is scheduled to arrive in Dublin airport before 10.30am , according to RTÉ.
+Ms Smith and her daughter are on a Turkish Airlines flight that departed Istanbul is scheduled to arrive in Dublin airport this morning, according to RTÉ.

 Ms Smith is being accompanied on the flight by a small team of Government officials and members of the elite Army Ranger Wing .